 Discover Assam Black Tea: The History Behind This Malty Favorite

-Black tea was considered a Chinese tea for centuries—until they discovered a new variety in India.
+For centuries, black tea was considered to be the purview of China—until a new variety was discovered in India.
 Assam black tea rose to prominence and quickly became the leading competitor to China's tea monopoly.
-Today, Assam black teas are beloved for their chocolaty and full-bodied flavors.
+Today, Assam black teas are beloved for their chocolatey and full-bodied flavors.
 Black tea doesn't just taste good, it is packed with health benefits that include increased energy and better overall health.

-The story of Assam starts with a British traveler and winds through colonial rule.
-The Assam region is a vital part of the Indian economy and it even enjoys its own time zone.
+The story of Assam starts with a British traveler and winds through the era of colonial rule.
+The Assam region is a vital part of the Indian economy and even enjoys its own time zone.
 Read on to discover the history of Assam tea and how it's produced from leaf to cup.

 Looking for other premium black teas?
 Check out our collection of the best black teas right here.

 Assam tea is a black tea cultivated in the Indian region of Assam.
 India produces some of the most famous black teas including Darjeeling and Nilgiri.
 Tea artisans use the tea plant variety known as Camellia sinensis var. assamica to produce Assam tea.
 In contrast, Chinese black teas are produced using the Camellia sinensis var. sinensis variety.
 This tea type is similar to the Camellia sinensis varieties used to produce white tea, oolong tea, and green teas.
 Assamica plants are cultivated on tea plantations near sea level and grow best in tropical climates.